Quincy-Fer/Harmony-Therapy-Website/README.md

 ### Therapy Clinic Website

-Created this website for a therapy clinic!
+Created this website for a therapy clinic.
 The site is fully responsive for mobile tablet and desktop.
+View live website here ! (https://quincy-fer.github.io/Harmony-Therapy-Website/)

 ### To run the website yourself: